Will County clerk candidates include school board president, county board member

 Michelle Stiff (left), president of the Joliet Township High School District 204 Board of Education, and Annette Parker, a Will County Board member.

-Michelle Stiff, president of the Joliet Township High School District 204 Board of Education and Democrat, and Annette Parker, a Crest Hill Republican on the county board, are seeking to fill the remaining two years of the clerk’s term.
+Michelle Stiff, president of the Joliet Township High School District 204 board and a Democrat, and Annette Parker, a Crest Hill Republican on the County Board, are seeking to fill the remaining two years of the clerk’s term.

-Parker is the president and CEO of the Lockport Chamber of Commerce.
-Stiff currently serves as the director of the Workforce Center of Will County.
+Parker is president and CEO of the Lockport Chamber of Commerce.
+Stiff serves as director of the Workforce Center of Will County.

 Former Will County Clerk Lauren Staley Ferry, who now goes by Laura O’Hara, left her office in the middle of a four-year term.
-She is now serving as the Joliet City Clerk.
+She serves as the Joliet city clerk.

-Charles B. Pelkie Jr. has been serving as the interim county clerk since O’Hara left the office.
+Charles B. Pelkie Jr. has been serving as the interim county clerk since O’Hara left office.

-“People know and trust her because she transformed the Will County Clerk’s Office, saving taxpayers hundreds of thousands while making it more responsive and efficient than ever,” Stiff’s statement said.
+“People know and trust her because she transformed the Will County Clerk’s Office, saving taxpayers hundreds of thousands while making it more responsive and efficient than ever,” according to Stiff’s statement.

-Parker told The Herald-News on Friday that she thinks it will be a great opportunity to run for county clerk and she does have some ideas for it.
+Parker told The Herald-News on Friday that she thinks it will be a great opportunity to run for county clerk, noting that she has some ideas for the office.

 “I think voter integrity and the documents are very important.
 I think this is a very important race that a lot of people should be taking a look at,” Parker said.